iterative/dvc.org/static/docs/get-started/reproduce.md

 [project](https://github.com/iterative/example-get-started), make sure you first fetch the input data from DVC by calling `dvc pull`.

-It's now extremely easy for you or anyone in your team to reproduce the result
+It's now extremely easy for you or your colleagues to reproduce the result
 end-to-end:

 ```dvc